Dylan-J-Morris/covid19-forecasting-aus/README.md

 ## Data
 1. In the covid forecasting directory (from github) create a data folder called `data`.
 2. Create folder for the microdistancing surveys called `md`.
 This needs to contain `Barometer wave XX compliance.csv` files up to the current wave.
+3. Create folder for the mask wearing surveys called `face_coverings`.
+This needs to contain `face_covering_XX_.csv` files up to the current wave.
-3. Download latest NNDSS data or linelist from Mediaflux.
+4. Download latest NNDSS data or linelist from Mediaflux.
 Put in `/data`.
-4. Put `vaccine_effect_timeseries_xxxx-xx-xx.csv` in `/data`.
-Rename this to have the same file name as the NNDSS data.
+5. Put `vaccine_effect_timeseries_xxxx-xx-xx.csv` in `/data`.
+Rename this to have the same file date as the NNDSS data.
-5. Download Google mobility data from https://www.google.com/covid19/mobility/ and put in `/data`.
+6. Download Google mobility data from https://www.google.com/covid19/mobility/ and put in `/data`.

 ## What you need installed
 To run the full pipeline you will need `matplotlib pandas numpy arviz pystan pyarrow fastparquet seaborn tables tqdm scipy pytables`.
 For older versions of Python, you can use `stan` instead of `pystan`.
 This can be triggered by setting `on_phoenix=True` in `params.py`.